pulumi/docs/content/blog/managing-containers-on-aws-with-pulumi/index.md

 In this example, we build the application in code using the ECR repository class `buildAndPushImage`.
 This class uses Docker to build the image locally and push it to our repository.
 Make sure that you have [Docker installed and running](https://docs.docker.com/v17.09/engine/installation/#supported-platforms).

-The container application for this example is a HTML page in NGINX.
-You will need to create a `./app` directory in your Pulumi project and add the Dockerfile below.
+The container application for this example is an HTML page in NGINX.
+Make a `./app` directory in your Pulumi project and add the Dockerfile below.

 Dockerfile: